SaladinoBelisario/GitFlows/README.md

     Every 3 weeks (for example), when the _sprint_ has finished all the topic branches from that period are integrated into the release.
   - Thought for working with a lot of pull-request rate (**large teams**).
-  - A lot of features deployed in every sprint.
+  - A lot of features deployed in every sprint (a lot of things can fail).
 * **GitLab Flow**
   ![Gitlab workflow](Gitlab.PNG)
   - Master is used for staging changes.